New video reveals voice of alleged 15-year-old kidnap victim

-Video of a Tennessee girl who authorities believe was kidnapped by a former teacher was published Sunday in a new effort to help find 15-year-old Elizabeth Thomas.
+Video of 15-year-old Elizabeth Thomas who authorities believe was kidnapped by a former teacher was published Sunday in a new effort to help find the Tennessee girl.

-The roughly-one minute video, which was posted by Wayne County Now, included the first published recording of Thomas' voice since she vanished on March 13 with her former forensics teacher, 50-year-old Tad Cummins.
+The roughly one-minute video, which was posted by Wayne County Now, includes the first published recording of Elizabeth's voice since she vanished on March 13 with her former forensics teacher, Tad Cummins, 50.

-"Please share this video in hopes that someone recognizes her voice," said a statement included with the video, which was provided by Thomas' family.
+"Please share this video in hopes that someone recognizes her voice," said a statement included with the video, which was provided by Elizabeth's family.
 "Appearances can be altered but voices are indistinguishable."

-In the video, Thomas can be seen sitting with an older brother, patiently instructing him on how to sew a Confederate flag.
+In the video, Elizabeth can be seen patiently instructing an older brother on how to sew a Confederate flag.

 Cummins was suspended from Culleoka Unit School, south of Nashville, in February after disobeying an order from school administrators that barred Elizabeth from his classroom.